Skip to Main Content

 • Routine maintenance of equipment including scheduled filter changes to keep the equipment running and providing clean air.
 FM performs regularly scheduled maintenance of HVAC equipment.

-• Identification of external intake air contamination and relocation of equipment/source so that it will not impact the IAQ.
+• Identification of external intake air contamination and relocation of equipment/source so that it will not impact the IEQ.
 For example, a hot asphalt roofing ‘kettle’ located near a building air intake.

 • Identification of internal sources of air contamination and elimination of the source or substitution of materials that do not generate problems.
 Contaminant sources such as copier effluents may build-up in office environments, if the exhaust flow is inadequate.